 While no website platform is SEO friendly out-of-the-box, WordPress definitely comes the closest and also makes it easy for you to update your site to make it SEO friendly.
 With WordPress, it’s easy to customize the URLs of your pages, add keyword-focused title and meta tags, install Google Analytics to track your SEO efforts, and more.

 WordPress also has some great plugins available that will help you understand if your pages are optimized for Search Engines.
-Our top recommended SEO plugin is WordPress SEO by Yoast.
+Our top recommended SEO plugin is Yoast SEO.
 This plugin offers a user-friendly way to stay on top of your SEO and optimize your website content and structure to help raise your rankings.